openziti/ziti-tunnel-sdk-c/docker/README.md

 # Run The OpenZiti Tunneler with Docker

+## Configuring the Ziti Identity

+It is necessary to supply a Ziti identity enrollment token or an enrolled Ziti identity configuration JSON to the container as a volume-mounted file or as environment variables.
+The following variable, volumes, and files are common to both container images described below.

+### Configuration with Environment Variable

+- `ZITI_IDENTITY_JSON`: The JSON string of the Ziti identity.
+This overrides other methods of supplying the Ziti identity JSON.
+It is not advisable to mount a volume on the container filesystem when using this method becauset the Ziti identity is written to a temporary file and will cause an error if the file already exists.

+### Configuration with Files from Mounted Volume

+You may bind a host directory to the container filesystem in `/ziti-edge-tunnel` as a means of supplying the token JWT file or configuration JSON file.
+If a token JWT file is supplied then it will be enrolled on first container startup and the identity configuration JSON file will be written in the same location named like `${ZITI_IDENTITY_BASENAME}.json`.

+- `ZITI_IDENTITY_BASENAME`: the file basename (without the filename suffix) of the enrollment (.jwt) and identity (.json) files the tunneler will use
+- `ZITI_ENROLL_TOKEN`: Optionally, you may supply the enrollment token JWT as a string if `${ZITI_IDENTITY_BASENAME}.jwt` is not mounted
+- `ZITI_IDENTITY_WAIT`: Optionally, you may configure the container to wait max seconds for the JWT or JSON file to appear in the mounted volume

 ## Container Image `openziti/ziti-host`

 This image runs `ziti-edge-tunnel run-host` on the Red Hat 8 Universal Base Image to optimize deployability within the Red Hat ecosystem e.g. OpenShift.
 The `ziti-edge-tunnel run-host` hosting-only mode of the Linux tunneler is useful as a sidecar for publishing containerized servers located in a Docker bridge network (use network mode `bridge`) or any other server running in the Docker host's network (use network mode `host`).